Doraemon: Nobita and the New Steel Troops—Winged Angels: Plot

 The group realizes just how dangerous Zanda Claus really is, and they decide to return to the real world and forget about ever having found the robot.
 However, Nobita forgot about the sphere that has been sending telepathic messages to a mysterious girl named Riruru.
 The actual owner of Zanda Claus, Riruru seeks out Nobita when he accidentally lets slip all that he knows about the robot.
 After Riruru proceeds to force him into showing her where it is, Nobita borrows the Roll-Up Fishing Hole from the spare pocket Doraemon keeps in the closet to take her to the World Inside the Mirror.
 She reclaims Zanda Claus while getting Nobita to let her borrow the Roll-Up Fishing Hole for a while.
 After some time, Nobita is visibly nervous about what she is up to and, after seeing two shooting stars in a row, he uses the Bamboo Copter to investigate the forest at Mt.
 Ura.

 Nobita follows another shooting star through the unrolled Roll-Up Fishing Hole and finds Riruru building a massive robot army.
 Doraemon, having been suspicious of Nobita's peculiar behavior at home, follows him there.
 They enter the mirror world and see a massive base being built by humanoid robots.
 The duo then use a long-range Paper Cup Phone to listen in on Riruru as she orders the robots to work faster.
 She is revealed to be a human-hating robot.
 When Riruru discovers them, Nobita and Doraemon escape to their own world with the portal accidentally destroyed by Zanda Claus, but the two have completely forgotten about the sphere that is still at home, before it suddenly wakes out and bounces around.
 After Doraemon puts Translation Jelly, the sphere introduces itself as the 'brain' of Zanda Claus, while alerting him about a giant robot army that intends to conquer Earth and enslave all humanity.
 They try to alert the authorities but in vain as none of them believes Doraemon or Nobita.

 With only Suneo and Gian believing him and Nobita about the robot army, Doraemon pulls out a special incubator and puts the sphere with the Translation Jelly in it, causing it to hatch into a yellow chick that is named "Pippo" (one of the onomatopoeias to describe the sound a peep makes in Japanese).
 They reenter the Mirror World through Shizuka's Bathtub by using a special oil but leave Shizuka out of the mission due to its risky nature.
 Later, they are captured by the robot army with only Pippo and Nobita escaping.
 Nobita decides to help his friends and thus goes to the base to rescue them.
 At the base they see the robot army disposing of Zanda Claus whose actual name is revealed to be Judo.
 Pippo enters Zanda Claus and creates a distraction and Nobita rescues his friends.
 Meanwhile, Shizuka learns of the Mirror World and enters it.
 She finds an injured girl (Riruru) and takes her home.
 Later Nobita, Doraemon, Nobita, Suneo and Pippo rejoin with Shizuka.
 Shizuka uses Doraemon's machine first aid kit to repair Riruru.
-This helps the gang gain Pipo's trust Nobita becomes good friends with Pippo.
+This helps the gang gain Pipo's trust, with Nobita becoming good friends with Pippo.